Tenci: History

 On June 5, 2020, Tenci released their first full-length album titled My Heart Is an Open Field.
 The album was first released through Hobbies, a small label based in Chicago, before being more widely released through Keeled Scales.
 In addition to Shoman, the album also features Spencer Radcliffe on lead guitar and upright piano, Tina Scarpello on bass, Jack Schemenauer on drums, Madison Chessare on cello, Joseph Farago on xylophone and synth, Sydney Haliburton on synth, Scott Quider on pedal steel guitar, and Curt Oren on saxophone and flute.
 The album was mixed and mastered by Michael Mac.
 Track "Blue Spring" features a voicemail from Shoman's grandmother, Hortencia.
 The album title was inspired by Arthur Russell's album Love Is Overtaking Me.
 The album received a 7.3 rating from Pitchfork.
 In 2020, Tenci was named one of the best new artists of the year by NPR Music.

 In 2022, Tenci released A Swollen River, A Well Overflowing, with the solidified line-up of Jess Shoman, Curtis Oren, Izzy Reidy, and Joseph Farago.
 The project was recorded by Abby Black, mixed by Melina Duterte, and mastered by Piper Payne.
 The album received a 7.5 rating from Pitchfork, who praised the newfound solidity of the band, alongside its ability to "allow Shoman’s talent for harnessing silence to flourish and grow".
 After the album's release, the band embarked on a 40-city tour.

+In 2025, they went on tour in the U.S. with Thanya Iyer.